 The National Early Childhood Program Accreditation (NECPA) Commission is committed to improving the quality of early childhood care and education programs.
 The NECPA Commission is doing this in several ways.
 The primary way is through the development and implementation of the instrument based accreditation system, The National Early Childhood Program Accreditation (NECPA).
-NECPA Accreditation is valid for both Family Child Care Providers and Child Care Centers, who are licensed for seven (7) children or more.
+NECPA Accreditation is valid for early care and education programs serving children age birth through eight, including school-age before and after care, serving children up to age 12.
+Family Child Care Homes and Child Care Programs, who are licensed for seven (7) children or more are eligible for accreditation.